Designing a More Diverse and Inclusive Organization

 In this seminar, we explore some specific ways your organization can move beyond rhetoric and good intentions to action and impactful outcomes.
 In addition to learning about some of the most relevant research in this area, participants will have the chance to collaborate in small groups to generate practical solutions that address real-world problems.

 The growing attention to systemic racism has compelled many organizations to make anti-racist statements and pledges.
 But the work of building an anti-racist organization does not stop with a public statement.
-Organizations must also conduct a serious examination of their workplace culture and practices to build more equitable futures.
-The focus on diversity and inclusion is higher than ever before.
-But what is the difference between diversity and inclusion and why is achieving inclusion more difficult than achieving diversity?
+Organizations must also conduct a serious examination of their workplace culture and practices to build stable and fair futures.

-Research suggests that organizations that have a diverse leadership team tend to perform better compared to those that do not.
-A key lesson from this research is that diversity and inclusion practices must be more than just “virtue signaling.”
-Executing diversity and inclusion initiatives effectively deliver creative and financial results.
+Research suggests that organizations that have a multiple perspectives on the leadership team tend to perform better compared to those that do not.
+A key lesson from this research is practices must be more than just “virtue signaling.”
+Executing these initiatives effectively deliver creative and financial results.

-Seminar participants will have the opportunity to explore these issues in-depth, learn about some of the techniques that work to build more diverse and inclusive organizations, and develop some practical strategies that can be applied by your organization.
+Seminar participants will have the opportunity to explore these issues in-depth, learn about some of the techniques that work to build more dynamic and welcoming organizations, and develop some practical strategies that can be applied by your organization.

 S. Craig Watkins is the incoming Ernest S. Sharpe Centennial Professor at the University of Texas at Austin.
 An internationally recognized expert in media, Watkins is the author of five books exploring young people’s engagement with media and technology.
 His two most recent books—The Digital Edge and Don’t Knock the Hustle—result from his work with the Connected Learning Research Network, a research collaborative funded by the MacArthur Foundation.